Introduction

 Overall, the flexibility of an LLP for a certain sort of professional distinguishes it from many other business organizations.
 For tax purposes, the LLP is a flow-through entity, which LLCs can also be.
 The partners in flow-through businesses receive untaxed earnings and must pay the taxes themselves.

 Both LLCs and LLPs are often preferable to corporations, which are subject to double taxation.
-When a firm must pay corporate income taxes, and then individuals must pay taxes on their personal income from the company, this is known as double taxation.
+Double taxation occurs when a firm must pay corporate income taxes and then individuals must pay taxes on their personal income from the company.

 Want To Protect Your Personal Assets From Business Risks?
 Our Limited Liability Expert Can Help You Understand How It Works